 Working in a Workspace

 Typically, an operating system may consist of multiple crates, and these crates may be organized in a workspace.
-OSDK also supports managing projects in a workspace.
+The OSDK also supports managing projects in a workspace.
 Below is an example that demonstrates how to create, build, run, and test projects in a workspace.

 Creating a new workspace